 The latest archaeological excavations have resulted in many new discoveries about the ancient predecessor of Ljubljana.
-At the City Museum of Ljubljana, you can visit the exhibit Emona: A City of the Empire and have a glimpse into the daily life of the Romans.
-These Romans planned the Slovenian capital to be built along a navigable river with a port in a typical grid-like fashion.
+At the City Museum you can visit the exhibit Emona: A City of the Empire, getting a glimpse into the lives of the Romans.
+These Romans later planned the Slovenian capital along a navigable river with a port, constructed in typical grid-like fashion.
 They built an unusually strong fortress for the time, which shows the important role Emona played, as it was a trade hub that was very well connected with Rome and many other cities.

-The National Museum is also preparing various events to celebrate Emona`s birthday.
-Visitors will be able to view the exhibition of archaeological findings entitled Roman Stories from the Crossroads.
-From among more than 1,000 objects on exhibition, the imperial building inscription from the 14th century will have a special place, as it was the inspiration for the Emona 2000 project.
-The original position of the gilded bronze statue of a citizen of Emona will also be reconstructed.
-The statue is from the time of Emperor Trajan, and was part of a sepulchral monument obviously modelled on Trajan`s Column in Rome.
+The National Museum has organized a number of events to celebrate Emona`s birthday.
+Starting on 1 July, visitors will be able to view an exhibit of archaeological findings entitled Roman Stories from the Meeting Point of Different Worlds.
+From among more than 1,000 objects on display, the imperial building inscription from 14 AD will have a special place, as it was the inspiration for the Emona 2000 project.
+It will also show the original position of the gilded bronze statue of the Citizen of Emona.
+In the time of Trajan, the statue was part of an exquisite funerary monument, which was apparently inspired by the Trajan column in Rome.

-The collaboration of the principle museums with National Geographic Slovenija also gave rise to the Emona-themed May issue of the international magazine.
+The cooperation of the major museums with National Geographic Slovenia also produced the Emonian inspired May issue of the international magazine.
 National Geographic first wrote about Emona in 2010.
 That article focused on the extensive archaeological excavations in the centre of Ljubljana.
-This May, the article "2000 Years of Emona" was written, and its cover was decorated by the Emonec statue, which is the poster child of Ljubljana`s celebration of Emona 2000.
+It was titled 2000 Years of Emona, and its cover is decorated by the statue of the Citizen of Emona, which is the poster child of Ljubljana`s celebration of Emona 2000.